 The district is obligated under certain leases accounted for as operating leases.
 Operating leases do not give rise to property rights or lease obligations, and therefore, the results of the lease agreements are not reflected in the district's Capital Assets.
-The following is a schedule by years of future minimum rental payments required under operating leases that have initial or remaining non-cancelable lease terms of one year or more as of August 31, 2012.
+The following shows the final year of future minimum rental payments required under operating leases that have initial or remaining non-cancelable lease term of one year or more as of August 31, 2013.
+The district is now purchasing instead of leasing copiers.

 Year Ending August 31, Copiers

-2013 84,682

 2014 35,284

-Total \$ 119,966
+Total \$ 35,284